adam248/portfolio/templates/how-to-use-these-templates.md

 # How this template system works

+## Deprecated!
+Use the include tag as well!

 The main idea here is to only have the html boilerplate in one place that will be used globally.

 The logic is this: